ParthVandra16/ParthsBooksStore2/README.txt

 and modify

 2022-04-12
+1225pm
 Clone Repository
 start cheack code in the ParthsBooks.Dataaccess project from sir repository no error in the Dataaccess project code is similar to sir repository.

+1240pm
+cheack code of ParthsBooks.Models project no error